j4mie/rediset/README.md

 ### Laziness

-When the above example tree is created and assigned to a variable, *nothing happens*.
-The operations are only performed in Redis when you actually attempt to inspect the contents of the variable - by calling `len(result)` or `'foo' in result` for example.
+When you create a tree of operations with Rediset, *nothing happens*.
+The operations are only performed in Redis when you actually attempt to inspect the contents of the result set - by calling `len(result)` or `'foo' in result` for example.

 Rediset starts to shine when you need to manipulate trees of sets and